Some anomalies/questions which are not necessarily important, but do puzzle me or where I find existing explanations to be unsatisfying.

 Biology

-Boogers: what are dried nasal mucuses, or boogers, made of?
+• Boogers: what are dried nasal mucuses, or boogers, made of?
 What are all their types?
 Why do they vary so much in color, appearance, structure, and taste?
+(Why do nose hairs taste so foul?)
 If they are just dried mucus, why are there big ones deep inside the nose where drying out would seem to be difficult?
 (And how can solid mucus form so rapidly during illness when airflow is the same or lower?)
 Are they connected to lymph nodes, or play a role in the immune system?
+(Is that why it seems like the night after going somewhere like crowded gym or theater, I have substantially larger boogers, which are deeper into my sinus, and harder to get out?)
 If unrelated to anything immune, why does it change so much during infections, and why do they appear to irritate the throat?
-If they are, what is it that regular excretory mechanisms can’t handle?
+Why, if they are being excreted, are they so easy to suck out of one’s nose and one winds up digesting them?
+What is it that regular excretory mechanisms can’t handle?

 Jeanne Calment